Women’s March Chicago 2018: March to the Polls FAQs

 There are so many great organizations and opportunities out there.
-We can’t possibility research them to make sure each item posted is legit.
+We can’t possibly research them to make sure each item posted is legit.
 We can only do the due diligence on our own vendors.
-At this time, no third party sales of Women’s March on Chicago or other items or fundraising requests will be allowed, any posts made will be deleted.
+No third party sales of Women’s March on Chicago or other items or fundraising requests will be allowed, any posts made will be deleted.
 Feel free to share on your personal Facebook accounts and networks.

 WEBSITE and FACEBOOK PAGES

 What about people who are not on Facebook or the internet?
 How will they learn about the march?

 Please send people to our website: www.womens121marchonchicago.org